webdotcrawler/podcast-manager/readme.md

 ----------------------------------------------------------------
 3. **Set up environment variables:**

-Create a .env file in the root directory with the following keys:
+Create a .env file in the root directory with the following key:

 Production_Client_Token=your_podchaser_api_token